 What investors expect at Series A:

 Your pitch deck at Series A looks nothing like a seed deck.
 Traction data, financial projections, and go-to-market metrics dominate the slides.
-The story shifts from "this could work" to "this is working, and here is why it scales."
+The story shifts from "this could work" to "this is working, and here's why it scales."

 Alternative Funding Sources